 The book reveals that Hardman has racist tendencies.
-I am sure she would be appalled at being called a racist, but her language in the book reveals a deep-seated racism that is quite common.
+I am sure she would be appalled at being called a racist, but her language in the book reveals a deep-seated racism that is quite common in IFB circles.
 This kind of racism is so much a part of Hardman that she might not even be aware of how offensive her words are.

 Perhaps Hardman is just refusing to be politically correct.
 Perhaps she is just refusing to use the language of the liberals she rails against in the book.

 Here are a couple of choice quotes that show, at the very least, a lack of understanding of the modern world we live in:

 One week we decided to take four of the ghetto kids on an outing to the Gulf of Mexico to play with them in the water . . .